Gillesbkf/My_creations/README.md

 Welcome to my GitHub space.

-Here are a few files about projects I've been working on in the past years.
+In the powerpoint My Creations you can find some information about projects I've been working on in the past years.

 Best,
 Gilles